Just in Time for May

 We also have a new companion for our Peeled and Steamed Baby Red Beets.
 Melissa’s Peeled and Steamed Cubed beets in Balsamic Vinaigrette.
 They are the perfect, ready-to-go side dish.
 They are great as is, or add them to your favorite green salad, sprinkle them with a little feta, then enjoy!

 Steamed Red Kidney Beans

 Melissa's Steamed Red Kidney Beans are so convenient and easy to use.
-They are ready-to-eat out of the package as is or heated up; there is no extra prep time!
+They are ready-to-eat out of the package as is, or warmed up; there is no extra prep time!
 Kidney beans are delicious and a high fiber food.
 Add them to soups, stews and casseroles, or toss them into a salad for added flavor.
 They are a healthy addition to any dish.
-They come packaged in a vacuum sealed package with an extended shelf life.
+They come in a vacuum sealed package with an extended shelf life.

 Pearl Onions are available in three colors: White, red and gold.
-They are available year round and Melissa’s offers them packaged several ways.
+They are available year around and Melissa’s offers them packaged several ways.
 Pearl onions are a mild onion, about 1-inch in diameter.
 They have a papery skin and look like a miniature regular onion.
 Pearl Onions are very popular around the holidays.
 They are generally used in vegetable sautés, casseroles or creamed in a side dish.
-Pearl onions are great on skewers or in sauces too.
+They are great on skewers or in sauces too.

 To peel pearl onions, blanch them in boiling water, and then plunge them into cold water.
 Cut off the root end, and squeeze the onion out of the skin.
 It is very simple and easy for such a delicious treat.
 Pearls should be stored in a cool dry place, just as you would a large onion.
 They are very low calorie, and very low sodium with some iron and vitamin C.